hipagesgroup/hyperkops/README.md

 The hyperkops worker starts a hyperopt worker thread, inhertiting any command line arguments it requires from suitably named environmental variables.
-In order to maintain the addressing convention to the MongoDB set out within other hyperkops components, the MongoDB address is set using the specified environmental variables, whilst other hyperopt-worker configurations can be set by using the naming convention HYPEROPT_<COMMAND LINE ARGUMENT NAME>.
-Examples are provided below but please refer to the hyperopt library itself for a comprehensive list of options[https://github.com/hyperopt/hyperopt/blob/master/hyperopt/mongoexp.py].
+In order to maintain the addressing convention to the MongoDB set out within other hyperkops components, the MongoDB address is set using the specified environmental variables, whilst other hyperopt-worker configurations can be set by using the naming convention `HYPEROPT_<COMMAND LINE ARGUMENT NAME IN UPPER CASE>`.
+Examples are provided below but please refer to the hyperopt library itself for a comprehensive list of  [options](https://github.com/hyperopt/hyperopt/blob/master/hyperopt/mongoexp.py).

-Note that address for MongoDB, and the relevant trials DB, are the exception to the other command line options use the naming convention HYPEROPT_<COMMAND LINE ARGUMENT NAME>, examples are provided below but please refer to the hyper opt library itself for a comprehensive list of options.

 | Environmental Variable | Description | Default Value|
 |----------------------|:-----------:|------------:|